-The 7 Most Essential Functions of an ADHD Coach
+The 7 Most Essential Benefits of ADHD Coaching

 A good ADHD coach should not administer quick fixes like a professional organizer would.
 Instead, she should explain what it means to live with ADHD, how to best create a professional team to achieve goals, and why it is normal to stumble.
 Here, learn the way new coach-patient relationships should begin in order to ensure success.